jvandag/gifMakerCLI/README.md

 # gifMakerCLI
 A simple CLI for creating gifs from an image strip or directory of images.
-Fixes discoloration or improper background removal which is a common occurrence in similar free software.
+Fixes discoloration and improper background removal which is a common occurrence in similar free software.

 # Example use:
 **bash commands:**